 These are very inexpensive and they work far better than you would ever think.
 A larger bottle holds about 14 ounces of water which is not much compared to a low flow toilet that takes around 1-1.3 gallons per flush.
 The pressure created when you turn up the bottle and then squeeze offers a stream of water that will leave you clean.
 It is easy to fill and keep clean and you don’t have to plumb in a real bidet.

-A Bidet Hose Attached To Your Toilet
+A Bidet Hose

 These don’t require a lot of plumbing knowledge but they offer an alternative that is more usable than just a bidet bottle.
 For a more luxurious bathroom experience, you can get them that can be plumbed into hot water.
+A bidet attachment can drastically reduce the amount of toilet paper used.
+A lot of people have installed them as a result of the toilet paper shortages that are occurring due to the COVID-19 pandemic.

 Another version with the same idea.
 A jet of water cleans you where you need it with no toilet paper needed.
-These can also be bought on Amazon and installed with a few basic tools and some time.

 When it comes to altering any plumbing, make sure you turn off the water where it needs to be to avoid a deluge of water.
 After all the work is done, be sure to check for leaks.
 Even a slow leak can cause trouble over time.